Uranium: Biotic and abiotic

-Some bacteria, such as Shewanella putrefaciens, Geobacter metallireducens and some strains of Burkholderia fungorum, use uranium for their growth and convert U(VI) to U(IV).
+Some bacteria, such as Shewanella putrefaciens, Geobacter metallireducens and some strains of Burkholderia fungorum, can use uranium for their growth and convert U(VI) to U(IV).
 Recent research suggests that this pathway includes reduction of the soluble U(VI) via an intermediate U(V) pentavalent state.

 Other organisms, such as the lichen Trapelia involuta or microorganisms such as the bacterium Citrobacter, can absorb concentrations of uranium that are up to 300 times the level of their environment.
 Citrobacter species absorb uranyl ions when given glycerol phosphate (or other similar organic phosphates).
 After one day, one gram of bacteria can encrust themselves with nine grams of uranyl phosphate crystals; this creates the possibility that these organisms could be used in bioremediation to decontaminate uranium-polluted water.

 The proteobacterium Geobacter has also been shown to bioremediate uranium in ground water.
 The mycorrhizal fungus Glomus intraradices increases uranium content in the roots of its symbiotic plant.

 In nature, uranium(VI) forms highly soluble carbonate complexes at alkaline pH.
 This leads to an increase in mobility and availability of uranium to groundwater and soil from nuclear wastes which leads to health hazards.
 However, it is difficult to precipitate uranium as phosphate in the presence of excess carbonate at alkaline pH.
 A Sphingomonas sp. strain BSAR-1 has been found to express a high activity alkaline phosphatase (PhoK) that has been applied for bioprecipitation of uranium as uranyl phosphate species from alkaline solutions.
 The precipitation ability was enhanced by overexpressing PhoK protein in E. coli.

 Plants absorb some uranium from soil.
 Dry weight concentrations of uranium in plants range from 5 to 60 parts per billion, and ash from burnt wood can have concentrations up to 4 parts per million.
 Dry weight concentrations of uranium in food plants are typically lower with one to two micrograms per day ingested through the food people eat.